bioinfo-ucsd/BISB-Bootcamp-2022/modules/02-sequencing/01-whole-exome.md

 2. What is the quality score distribution?
 Are they the same for both files?
 3. What is the relationship between quality score and cycle number?

-You can also compare your report to example reports for [Good Illumina data](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/good_sequence_short_fastqc.html) and [Bad Illumina data](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/bad_sequence_fastqc.html).
+You can also compare your report to examples for [Good Illumina data](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/good_sequence_short_fastqc.html) and [Bad Illumina data](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/bad_sequence_fastqc.html).

 ## 2. Genome alignment with `bwa mem`